chimela-caesar/academe-react/README.md

 ## Authentication

-A very basic database authentication was used just for a better user experience.
+A very basic database authentication was used just for a better user feedback.
 A more secure and better authentication implementation would be used for a real world case.

 ## UI/UX